 This place truly is a hidden gem, and one of my highlights during my travels in Morocco since it is such a different experience than what I imagined the country to be.

-Think Morocco might be the perfect country your next great adventure?
-Contact us to start planning your unique and custom trip to Morocco.
+Do you think Morocco just might be the perfect country your next great adventure?

 At Sapphire & Elm Travel Co.
 I’m proud to have been to the country.
 I don’t plan my clients’ vacations based on vague, outdated or incomplete internet searches, but on personal experience and knowledge.